grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 * Besides the outlier, all values were less than one degree of difference between methods.

+#### PRIMET 450 RELATIVE HUMIDITY WAS NOT FUNCTIONING AT THIS TIME.

 #### VANMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX

 * ** Overview: ** 260 values collected